 Title: #Human #infection with #avian #influenza A(#H7N9) virus – #China.

-Subject: Avian Influenza, H7N9 subtype, current epidemiological situation in China.
+Subject: Avian Influenza, H7N9 subtype, human case in China.

 Source: World Health Organization (WHO), full page: (LINK).